LetsDNS/letsdns/docs/source/config.rst

 - tcp_ports = *port [port [...]]*

   List of TCP service port numbers in the range 1-65535, separated with spaces or commas, for which TLSA records should be generated.
 Default: 25.
+Different ports can be used for other services, i.e. port 443 for HTTPS.

 - ttl = *seconds*